collerek/ormar/README.md

 Because ormar is built on SQLAlchemy core, you can use [`alembic`][alembic] to provide database migrations.

-The goal was to create a simple ormar that can be used directly with [`fastapi`][fastapi] that bases it's data validation on pydantic.
+The goal was to create a simple ORM that can be used directly with [`fastapi`][fastapi] that bases it's data validation on pydantic.
 Initial work was inspired by [`encode/orm`][encode/orm].
 The encode package was too simple (i.e. no ability to join two times to the same table) and used typesystem for data checks.

+To avoid too high coupling with pydantic and sqlalchemy ormar uses them by **composition** rather than by **inheritance**.

 **ormar is still under development:** We recommend pinning any dependencies with `ormar~=0.1.1`